Beethoven: Piano Sonata No. 2 [Daniel Barenboim]

 The piece was composed in 1796, when the composer was 26 years old, and dedicated to Joseph Haydn (31 March 1732 – 31 May 1809), the prolific Austrian composer of the Classical period.

 1. Allegro vivace 2/4: An athletic movement that has a bright disposition.
 The second theme of exposition contains some striking modulations for the time period.
 A large portion of the development section is in F major, which contains a third relationship with the key of the work, A major.
 A difficult, but beautiful canonic section is also to be found in the development.
 The recapitulation contains no coda and the movement ends quietly and unassumingly.
-British musical analyst, musicologist, writer on music, composer, conductor and pianist Sir Donald Francis Tovey (17 July 1875 – 10 July 1940) wrote that: “The opening of the second subject in the first movement is a wonderful example of the harmonic principle previously mentioned…In all music, nothing equally dramatic can be found before the D minor sonata Opus 31 No. 2 (Tempest) which is rightly regarded as marking the beginning of Beethoven’s second period.”
+British musical analyst, musicologist, writer on music, composer, conductor, and pianist Sir Donald Francis Tovey (17 July 1875 – 10 July 1940) wrote: “The opening of the second subject in the first movement is a wonderful example of the harmonic principle previously mentioned…In all music, nothing equally dramatic can be found before the D minor sonata Opus 31 No. 2 (Tempest) which is rightly regarded as marking the beginning of Beethoven’s second period.”

 2. Largo appassionato 3/4 D major: One of the few instances in which Beethoven uses the tempo marking “Largo”, which was the slowest such marking for a movement.
 The opening imitates the style of a string quartet and features a staccato pizzicato-like bass against lyrical chords.
 A high degree of contrapuntal thinking is evident in Beethoven’s conception of this movement.
-The key is the subdominant of A major, D major.
+The key is the subdominant of A major and D major.
 Tovey wrote, “The slow movement shows a thrilling solemnity that immediately proves the identity of the pupil of Haydn with the creator of the 9th symphony.”

 3. Scherzo: Allegretto 3/4 A major, A minor, A major: A short and graceful movement that is in many respects similar to a minuet.
 This is the first instance in his 32 numbered sonatas in which the term “Scherzo” is used.
 A minor trio section adds contrast to the cheerful opening material of this movement.